kylebeggs/kylebeggs/README.md

-Hi, I’m @kylebeggs, a scientific software engineer at [Metalenz](https://metalenz.com/).
+Hi, I’m Kyle Beggs (@kylebeggs), a scientific software engineer at [Metalenz](https://metalenz.com/).
 My work spans across most aspects of scientific software and simulation, from construction of differential operators for PDE solvers to reduced-order modeling, geometry/CAD operations and meshing, all the way to DevOps.
 Right now, my work is split in two arenas - electromagnetics/optics and biomechanics.

 Check out my website at [kylebeggs.com](https://kylebeggs.com)!